clementvtrd/boilerplate-hexagonal/README.md

 We will use Docker to make a development environment with 5 services:

-- Traefik
-- Nginx
+- Traefik: as a reverse proxy
-- PHP 8.2
+- Nginx + PHP 8.2: serves the Symfony API
-- PostgreSQL 16
+- PostgreSQL 16: to store our data
-- RabbitMQ
+- RabbitMQ: messaging queue system (in pair with Symfony Messenger)
-- NodeJS 21
+- NodeJS 21: to build the frontend with NextJS

 ## Installation